View all MDI members and learn about their areas of expertise.

 The National Council Medical Director Institute (MDI) was created in 2015 to bring together experts from member organizations distinguished by outstanding leadership in shaping psychiatric and addictions service delivery.

-Led by Sara Coffey, D.O., and Joseph Parks, M.D., the group tackles complex issues that impact the health and wellbeing of all Americans.
+Led by Luming Li, M.D., and Joseph Parks, M.D., the group tackles complex issues that impact the health and wellbeing of all Americans.
 Its greatest value lies in their ability to identify solutions and create concrete calls to action to ensure that all Americans have access to a comprehensive, integrated continuum of care with the expectation of recovery.

 This toolkit provides tools and resources for establishing a culture of quality improvement across your organization.